Position

 Qualifications

-• Proficiency in reading and interpreting blueprints.
+• Proficiency in reading blueprints and construction plans.

 Is becoming a Ironworker a good career path?